M1lan/clims/README.md

-# clims
+# ims
-An inventory managment system written in common lisp.
+An inventory managment system written in something.